Categories

 Gaming + Capture PC: £1,800–£3,500

-Single-PC setup (cheaper): One powerful PC does everything — gaming, capture, streaming encoding.
-Works for most creators if you build right.
+Single-PC setup (cheaper): one strong PC does the lot — gaming, capture, streaming and encoding.
+Build it right and it covers most creators.
 Budget £1,800–£2,500.

 • CPU: AMD Ryzen 7 7800X3D or Intel i7-14700K